Chen Zhen (artist): Works and exhibitions

 Although his career was cut short by disease, Chen had achieved international fame by the time he died.
 His mature work, created in the last decade of his life, explored "synergy" between different cultural and political environments.
 He is also known for using furniture and antique Chinese materials in his constructions.
 His large-scale works, exploring the topics of health and homeland, were well received globally.
 He held more than 30 solo shows in Europe, Asia, and America.
 After his death, memorial exhibitions were held at the Institute of Contemporary Art in Boston, MoMA PS1 in New York City, as well as in Greece and Italy.
 Three of Chen's works were acquired by the National Gallery of Art between 2020 and 2023.

 Despite his fame abroad, as of 2015 there have been only two solo exhibitions of his works in his native Shanghai.
 The first was held at the Shanghai Art Museum in 2006, and the second at the Rockbund Art Museum (2015).
 The latter was curated by Hou Hanru, artistic director of the MAXXI in Rome.
-Chen has also had solo exhibitions at the Serpentine Gallery, London in 2001 and DE SARTHE in Hong Kong in 2011.
+Chen has also had solo exhibitions at the Serpentine Gallery, London in 2001 and De Sarthe Gallery in Hong Kong in 2011 and 2012.
 Additionally, works from 1991 to 2000 were exhibited at Pirelli HangarBicocca in Milan, Italy in an exhibition titled 'Chen Zhen, Short-Circuits' from 15 October 2020 to 6 June 2021.